 Notice of Nondiscrimination

-Palm Point Behavioral Health, complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age disability, or sex.
-Palm Point Behavioral Health, does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Beaumont Behavioral Hospital, complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age disability, or sex.
+Beaumont Behavioral Health, does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

 - Provides free aids and services to people with disabilities to communicate effectively with us, such as: